 and a thesis

-NOTE: SFU students enrolled concurrently in a bachelor's degree program and a master's degree program within School of Engineering Science, Faculty of Applied Science, may apply a maximum of 10 graduate course units, taken while completing the bachelor's degree, towards the upper division undergraduate electives of the bachelor's program and the requirements of the master's degree.
+NOTE: SFU students enrolled in the Accelerated Master's program within School of Engineering Science, Faculty of Applied Science, may apply a maximum of 10 graduate course units, taken while completing the bachelor's degree, towards the upper division undergraduate electives of the bachelor's program and the requirements of the master's degree.
 For more information, please contact the Engineering Science Graduate Program Committee Chair.